top of page

 are updated only when valid registered ballots are recorded for counting.
 A

-compliance process would certify that ballots that have been counted
+compliance process would certify that ballots that have been counted and

 except for a new valid registered ballot (with associated CSV and security